flowxo/flowxo-sdk/README.md

 });
 ```

 In practice, you'll probably want to wrap this logic up into a centralised `errorHandler` function in `lib/index.js`.
-That's the case for all of our example services.

 # Authorized Libraries